 What Is Methamphetamine?

-In the 1980s, ice, a smokeable form of methamphetamine, widely came into use.
+In the 1980s, ice, a smokable form of methamphetamine, came into wide use.
 Ice is a large, usually clear crystal of high purity that is smoked in a glass pipe like crack cocaine.
 The smoke is odorless, leaves a residue that can be re-smoked, and produces effects that may continue for 12 hours or more.

-Long-term methamphetamine abuse has many destructive consequences, including addiction.
+Long-term methamphetamine use has many destructive consequences, including addiction.
 Chronic meth users may experience the following symptoms:

 - Violent behavior